vdiflorio/NextGenPB/README.md

 # Overview
 ----------

-**NextGenPB** is a linearized Poisson–Boltzmann solver based on an octree mesh.
+**NextGenPB** is a high-performance solver for the linearized Poisson–Boltzmann equation (PBE), built on an adaptive octree mesh.

-It solves the linearized Poisson–Boltzmann equation (PBE):
+It efficiently computes electrostatic potentials in heterogeneous dielectric media using a flexible, hierarchical discretization scheme.

+The equation solved is:

 $$